yoshihikosuzuki/gatsby-site/content/pages/about.md

 ## Research theme

 Genome sequence assembly is an inverse problem of reconstructing an original string (of the order of gigabyte in length) from a set of its substrings (of kilobyte) with observation errors.
-Its difficulty depends on the content of the original string, and my research theme is assembly of the most difficult class of sequences: i.e. repetitive sequences.
+Its difficulty depends on the content of the original string, and the main theme in my doctoral research was assembly of the most difficult class of sequences: i.e. repetitive sequences.
 I have been developing algorithms and software for more theorized and accurate assembly of repetitive sequences through interpreting the genome assembly problem with a framework of Bayesian statistics.
-Recent ongoing work on centromeric tandem repeat sequence assembly is here: [https://github.com/yoshihikosuzuki/CentromereAssembly](https://github.com/yoshihikosuzuki/CentromereAssembly).
+Recent ongoing work on tandem repeat sequence assembly is here: [https://github.com/yoshihikosuzuki/complex-sat-asm](https://github.com/yoshihikosuzuki/complex-sat-asm).

 ## Employment